blackarck/blackarck/README.md

-- 👋 Hi, I’m @blackarck, Vivek.
+# 👋 Hi, I’m @blackarck, Vivek.
+### Founder • Builder • Game-Maker • Mixing spirituality with software engineering

 - 👀 I am a developer with over 20 years of experience, working primarily in Cloud, AI & ERP.
-Experienced in Cloud architecture, AI , application development and integration.
+Founder of Proso.ai & Workwall.com Experienced in Cloud architecture, AI , application development and integration.
 Enjoy game & web app development.
 My hobbies are reading, painting, writing.
 -  [art portfolio](https://artstation.com/blackarck)
 - 💞️ Looking to collaborate on interesting projects
 - 📫 Feel free to drop me a line blackarck@gmail.com
 - 📽️ Developed multiple small products

+### Tech Stack & Tools
+Go.nodejs.SQL.Python.Azure.dotnet.Langchain.Blender.Godot
 <!---
 blackarck/blackarck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.